Frobenius Monoidal Functors of Dijkgraaf-Witten Categories and Rigid Frobenius Algebras: Background

-We note that the map $\tau$ can be derived from \cite{Wil}*{1.3.3} or \cite{Maj98}*{Proposition 3.2} where right twisted modules are used.
+We note that the map $\tau$ can be derived from \cite[Section~1.3.3]{Wil} or \cite[Proposition 3.2]{Maj98} where right twisted modules are used.
 It can be interpreted as a $2$-cocycle on an appropriately defined groupoid \cite{Wil}.

-There is a tensor product of twisted YD modules, which can be defined as the usual tensor product of graded vector spaces: given two such $V$ and $W$, The module action will be given by
+There is a tensor product of twisted YD modules, which can be defined as the usual tensor product of graded vector spaces: given two such $V$ and $W$, the $d$-th graded component of $V\otimes W$, for $d\in G$, is given by